Meet Building Safety Act requirements for higher-risk buildings

 Review the building's ownership structure, leases, and management agreements to identify everyone who meets the AP criteria.
 Consider freeholders, leaseholders of common parts, management companies, RTM companies, and anyone with relevant repairing obligations.

 If there are multiple APs, identify who holds the legal estate in the structure and exterior.
 That person is the PAP.
-If no one meets this test, the PAP is whoever controls the largest floor area proportion.
+If the position is unclear or disputed, apply to the First-tier Tribunal for a determination under Section 75.

 Create a written record identifying all APs, their areas of responsibility, and the basis for their AP status (ownership, lease terms, management agreements).
 This documentation forms part of the golden thread.